DevanshR1123/Matrix-Identifier-Programming-Project/README.md

 ##

-I have a matrix of size `n x m` and I want to know the properties of the matrix.
+I have a matrix of size `m x n` and I want to know the properties of the matrix.